Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_2_plan.md

 ## Synopsis

-Scholars further develop their background knowledge of the computing environment.
-The second day of Week 1 starts off with an introduction to regular expressions.
+The second day of Week 1 starts with an introduction to regular expressions.
 From there, we build upon the first day’s overview of the command line and expand upon our understanding of programs and files, beginning to think about variables and data pipelines.

 ## Outcome goals